1876 | The “ICC Silver Cornet Band” is shown in a photograph taken by the Daily Camera of eight musicians on a wagon drawn by two oxen. |

 2023-present | Mr. Jon Borodach is conductor and music director of the Boulder Concert Band. |

-The Boulder Concert Band endeavors to give back to our community in numerous ways.
-The band has been featured at annual conventions of both the Colorado Music Education Association (2003) and the American School Band Directors Association (2006), both held in Colorado Springs.
-On July 4, 2018, the band played two concerts in the Boulder Chautauqua’s 120th birthday celebration.
+The Boulder Concert Band actively contributes to its community in various ways.
+The band has performed at prestigious annual conventions of the Colorado Music Education Association (2003) and the American School Band Directors Association (2006), both held in Colorado Springs.
+Notably, on July 4, 2018, the band graced the stage with two captivating concerts to commemorate Boulder’s Chautauqua’s 120th birthday celebration.

-Several of our musicians have gone into the public schools to present clinics, work with individual students, and help the music teacher in any way we can.
-We hope to continue this outreach program in the future.
+Some of our band members have actively participated in public schools, conducting clinics, working with individual students, and assisting the music teacher in any way possible.
+We aspire to expand this outreach program in the future.

-The Boulder Concert Band held a Young Conductor Competition, possibly the only one of its kind in the country: university conducting majors from around the state presented an audition; the selected student performed as a guest conductor with the band and received a cash prize.
+The Boulder Concert Band also organized a unique Young Conductor Competition, possibly the only one of its kind in the country.
+University conducting majors from across the state participated in an audition, and the selected student conducted the band as a guest conductor, receiving a cash prize in recognition of their talent.

-In 2024, for the fifth straight year, the Boulder Concert Band was named a finalist in the American Prize competition in the Band/Wind Ensemble Performance—Community Division, 2024.
-For this contest, we submitted “Homage: Three Tapestries” by David R. Holsinger: “Tapestry One (allegro)”, “Tapestry Two (adagio moderato)”, “Tapestry Three (allegro vivo)” from our April 15, 2023 concert, under the direction of Dr. Kenneth Singleton.
+In 2024, for the fifth consecutive year, the Boulder Concert Band has been recognized as a finalist in the American Prize competition in the Band & Wind Ensemble Performanc—Community Division, 2024.
+This year, we submitted “Homage: Three Tapestries” by David R. Holsinger, including “Tapestry One: Allegro,” “Tapestry Two: Adagio Moderato,” and “Tapestry Three: Allegro Vivo,” performed at our April 15, 2023 concert, conducted by Dr. Kenneth Singleton.